 Schneider was elected Fellow of the American Association for the Advancement of Science (1992), the Association of Computing Machinery (1995), and the Institute of Electrical and Electronics Engineers (2008).
 He was named Professor-at-Large at the University of Tromso (Norway) in 1996 and was awarded a Doctor of Science honoris causa by the University of Newcastle-upon-Tyne in 2003 for his work in computer dependability and security.
 He received the 2012 IEEE Emanuel R. Piore Award for "contributions to trustworthy computing through novel approaches to security, fault-tolerance and formal methods for concurrent and distributed systems".
 The U.S. National Academy of Engineering elected Schneider to membership in 2011, and the Norges Tekniske Vitenskapsakademi (Norwegian Academy of Technological Sciences) named him a foreign member in 2010.

-In 2007, Schneider was elected to the board of directors of the Computing Research Association (CRA) and served on the steering committee of CRA's Computing Community Consortium 2007-2013 and as chair of the Government Affairs committee since 2009.
-In Fall 2011, he started the CCC/CRA Leadership in Science Policy Institute, which runs biannually.
+In 2007, Schneider was elected to the board of directors of the Computing Research Association (CRA) and served through 2016.
+During that period, he was a member of CRA's Computing Community Consortium steering committee 2007-2013 and chaired the Government Affairs committee.
+In Fall 2011, he started the CCC/CRA Leadership in Science Policy Institute, which still runs biannually.

 Schneider is a frequent consultant to industry, believing this to be an efficient method of technology transfer and a good way to learn about the real problems.
 He provides technical expertise in fault-tolerance and computer security to a variety of other firms, including Intel, Lincoln Laboratories, and Riskive.
 In addition, Schneider has testified about cybersecurity research at hearings of the US House of Representatives Armed Services Committee (subcommittee on Terrorism, Unconventional Threats, and Capabilities), as well as the Committee on Science and Technology (subcommittee on Technology and Innovation and subcommittee on Research and Science Education).